-The takeaway is less a didactic sense of outrage than a measured examination of sacrifice.
-Olsson doesn’t connect the dots to today’s struggles (a missed opportunity), but his footage discoveries are more than sufficient, e.g., a white Rhodesian, scowling at his butler, calling him “stupid” within earshot—the effrontery is hard to wrap your head around.
+The takeaway is less didactic outrage and more a measured examination of the sacrifices people make to bring about change.
+Olsson requires us to connect the dots to today’s struggles, but his discoveries are more than sufficient.
+The white Rhodesian, scowling at his butler, calling him ‘stupid’ within earshot – the effrontery is hard to wrap your head around.